These Faithful Chocolate Chip Cookies are my favorite chocolate chip recipe. They are delicious, easy to make, and come out perfect every single time.

 a little too golden brown glory.

 I’ve been making this particular chocolate chip cookie recipe for years.
 Well, more like decades.
 I have no idea where I got the recipe but its the only one I ever make.
 They always turn out so super soft, even when you over bake them like I did.
 I don’t know if its the ratio of the ingredients used or the fact that it uses all butter and brown sugar.
-I use it as a base for all sorts of other cookies I make like my trick-or-treat overload bars as well as my chocolate toffee cookies.
+I use it as a base for all sorts of other cookies I make like my trick-or-treat overload bars as well as my chocolate toffee cookies and my M&M Cookies.
 I promise to make another batch sometime soon and re-photograph them, but perhaps this way is better just to drive home how faithful and dependable these cookies really are!

 This recipe uses pure vanilla extract.
 Did you know you can make your own homemade vanilla extract?
 It makes the perfect gift too.
 Watch how in the video below.